 • Policy number: This is a unique number assigned to your car insurance policy.
 This helps your company find your exact policy when you make changes or file a claim.

 • Company and agency information: Your declarations page will likely include your company’s name and logo and may include contact information as well.
-If you purchased your policy through a local agency, their information could also be listed.
+If you purchased your policy through a local agency, their contact information could also be listed.

 • Personal information: This includes the name of the policy owner or owners and the names of all the drivers listed on the policy.
-Dates of birth and drivers license numbers may also be included.

 • Vehicle information: The year, make and model of each insured vehicle, as well as each vehicle identification number (VIN), will likely be listed on a declarations page.